cantillionaires/contract/README.md

-# Cantillionaires
+# Cantillionaires: contract and test suite

-The contract and the test suite!
+The Cantillionaires contract is an ERC721A that supports a Merkle Tree for proving access to a private mint, and another for proving eligiblity for a free mint.

 `npx hardhat test` will run the tests.